 The SDR tells how much more revenue from loans and investments would be needed to reach subsidy independence.
 This is not a very useful question.
-While most DFIs have some degree of local monopoly and some freedom to set the price of their loans, DFIs are probably price-takers in the investment market.
-If a DFI could get a higher rate of return on investments without more risk, then presumably it would have already done so (IADB, 1994).
-More importantly, the mission of a DFI is not to invest in non-loan assets but to make loans to members of a target group.
-Although a DFI sensibly help the target group with loans priced below the level that would imply subsidy-independence, it should not help those with whom it invests by accepting a less-than-maximum risk-adjusted rate of return.
+While most DFIs have some degree of local monopoly and some freedom to set the price of their loans, DFIs are probably price takers in the investment market.
+If a DFI could get a higher rate of return on investments without more risk, then presumably it would have already done so (IADB 1994).
+More importantly, the mission of a DFI is not to invest in nonloan assets but to make loans to members of a target group.

 In general, it is true that a DFI can decrease social cost via any increased revenue or decreased expense, so it is indeed useful to compare subsidy not only with revenue from loans but also with other revenue and expense items.
 But the biggest, most malleable item is revenue from loans, and lending is the main purpose of a DFI.
 DFIs do invest in order to maintain liquidity and to meet demand from clients for loans and withdrawals of deposits, but investment is not their main line of business.

 The numerator of both the SDR and the SDI is subsidy.
 The denominator of the SDI is revenue from loans, while the denominator of the SDR is revenue from loans and from investments.
 Thus, the SDR is always less than or equal to the SDI.
-In almost all cases, the need to maintain liquidity means that investments are non-zero, and so the SDR makes a DFI look less subsidy-dependent than the SDI.
+In almost all cases, the need to maintain liquidity means that investments are nonzero, and so the SDR makes a DFI look less subsidy-dependent than the SDI.
 If investments are large compared with loans-as is the case in some years for some of the DFIs studied by Khandker-then the SDR is much smaller than the SDI.
-This misleads because a DFI cannot increase the risk-adjusted rate of return on its investments and because the purpose of DFIs is to make loans to the target group.
+This misleads because a DFI cannot increase the rate of return on its investments at will unless it also assumes more risk and because the purpose of DFIs is to make loans to the target group.
 (An SDR of 100 percent implies that a DFI could become subsidy-independent by doubling the yield on both loans and investments.
 Even if the DFI could double the yield on loans, however, it could not double the yield on investments without incurring much more risk.
-Thus, the elimination of subsidy would imply more than a doubling of the yield on loans, suggesting that the SDR understates subsidy and overstates subsidy-independence.)
+Thus, the elimination of subsidy would imply more than a doubling of the yield on loans, suggesting that the SDR understates subsidy and overstates subsidy independence.)

-For example, the SDR gives an unfair assessment of Grameen Bank, probably the best-known DFI in the world (YB&P, 1997, p.
+For example, the SDR gives an unfair assessment of Grameen Bank, the best-known DFI in the world (Yaron, Benjamin, and Piprek 1997, p.
 146):